cuboid6023/HealthBarLib/README.md

  A simple datapack/resource pack that adds health bars to mobs.

 # Notes on usage
+This datapack has a moderate-high impact on performance.
+In testing, having 100 mobs with healthbars increased the mspt by ~2-3.
+This is due to the datapack constantly detecting any changes in mobs' health.
+If you do not need such functionality, other datapacks which only update the healthbar on player attack are available.

 Note that this datapack requires a workaround to display custom entity names.
 As a result, to display an entity's nametag, it needs to be given the CustomNameVisible:1b tag.
 Once on, it will always display when the entity is rendered.
 Unlike normal nametags, it won't render through blocks.